tomakehurst/minimal-mistakes/_docs/stubbing.md

 ---

 A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.
-These criteria can be defined in terms of URL, headers and body content.
+These are described in detail in [Request Matching](/docs/request-matching/).

 ## Basic stubbing